MairwunNx/SacredMagician/README.md

 # Special thanks

  * Special thanks to Sha**no*us for testing for errors and bugs and design work test!
- * Special thanks to andrew.azimov for testing and finding some bugs!
+ * Special thanks to @andreyazimoov for testing and finding some bugs!
  * Special thanks to JetBrains for the free student license!
 Use this wonderful product!

 # In future